Push Channel Conformance Spec

 The frontmatter keys ios, android, and web are extracted into the

 platforms field of PushOutput.
-They do not appear in the body.
+They MUST NOT appear in the body.
 Platform

 configuration is tested via unit tests in push.rs.